-- results in unauthorized access, use or disclosure of Senior Whole Health Nonpublic Information or sustained interruption of service obligations to Senior Whole Health. - III.
-"Information System" or "Information Systems" means a discrete set of electronic information resources organized for the collection, processing, maintenance, use, sharing, dissemination or disposition of electronic Nonpublic Information, as well as any specialized system such as industrial or process controls systems, telephone switching and private branch exchange systems, and environmental control systems. - IV.
-"Nonpublic Information" means information that is not publicly available information and is one of the following: - (a) business related information of Senior Whole Health the tampering with which, or unauthorized disclosure, access, or use of which, would cause a material adverse impact to the business, operations, or security of Senior Whole Health; - (b) any information concerning a Consumer that because of the name, number, personal mark, or other identifier contained in the information can be used to identify such Consumer, in combination with any one or more of the following data elements: - (i) social security number; - (ii) driver's license number, commercial driver's license or state identification card number; - (iii) account number, credit or debit card number; - (iv) security code, access code, or password that would permit access to a Consumer's financial account; or - (v) biometric records; - (c) any information or data, except age or gender, in any form or medium created by or derived from a health care provider or a Consumer, that can be used to identify a particular Consumer, and that relates to any of the following: - the past, present, or future physical, mental or behavioral health or condition of a Consumer or a member of the Consumer's family; - (ii) the provision of health care to a Consumer; or - (iii) payment for the provision of health care to a Consumer. - V. "State" means the State of Massachusetts. - 3.
-Provider shall implement appropriate administrative, technical, and physical measures to protect and secure the Information Systems and Nonpublic Information, as defined herein, that are accessible to, or held by, the Provider.
-Implementation of the foregoing measures shall incorporate guidance issued by the State Department of Insurance, as appropriate. - 4.
-Provider agrees to comply with all applicable laws governing Cybersecurity Events.
-Senior Whole Health will decide on notification to affected Consumers or government entities.
-Upon Senior Whole Health's prior written request, Provider agrees to assume responsibility for informing all such Consumers in accordance with applicable law.
+- (g) "Multi-Factor Authentication" means authentication through verification of at least two of the following types of authentication factors: (1) knowledge factors, such as a password; (2) possession factors, such as a token or text message on a mobile phone; or (3) inherence factors, such as a biometric characteristic. - (h) "Nonpublic Information" means information that is not publicly available information and is: - A. business related information of Senior Whole Health, the tampering with which, or unauthorized disclosure, access, or use of which, would cause a material adverse impact to the business, operations, or security of Senior Whole Health; - B. any information concerning a consumer which because of name, number, personal mark, or other identifier can be used to identify such consumer, in combination with any one or more of the following data elements: - i. social security number; - ii. driver's license number or nondriver identification card number; - iii. account number, credit or debit card number; - iv. security code, access code, or password that would permit access to a consumer's financial account; or, - v. biometric records. - C. any information or data, except age or gender, in any form or medium created by or derived from a health care provider or a consumer and that relates to: - i. the past, present, or future physical, mental or behavioral health or condition of a consumer or a member of the consumer's family; - ii. the provision of health care to a consumer; or, - iii. payment for the provision of health care to a consumer. - 2.
+Information Security and Cybersecurity Measures.
+Provider shall implement, and at all times maintain, appropriate administrative, technical, and physical measures to protect and secure the Information Systems and Senior Whole Health Information, including Nonpublic Information, that are accessible to, or held by, Provider. - (a) Policies, Procedures & Practices.
+Provider must have policies, procedures and practices that address its information security and cybersecurity measures, safeguards, and standards, which Senior Whole Health shall be permitted to audit via written request, and which shall include at least the following: - i.
+Access Controls.
+Access controls, including Multi-Factor Authentication, to limit access to the Information Systems, Senior Whole Health Information, and Nonpublic Information accessible to or held by Provider; - ii.
+Encryption.
+Use of encryption to protect Senior Whole Health Information and Nonpublic Information, in transit and at rest, accessible to or held by Provider; - iii.
+Security.
+Safeguarding the security of the Information Systems, Senior Whole Health Information and Nonpublic Information accessible to or held by Provider, which shall include hardware and software protections such as network firewall provisioning, intrusion, and threat detection, regular (three or more annually) third party vulnerability assessments, physical security controls, and personnel training programs that include phishing recognition and proper data management hygiene; and,